CarouselDancing/vive-sync-server/README.md

-# Server for the Synchronization of IKRig based Avatars using Mirror
+# Server for ViveTracker based Avatar Synchronization using Mirror

 The repository contains a submodule shared with the [client](https://github.com/CarouselDancing/vive-sync-client) and needs to be cloned recursively: